Ben Benedict: Variations in Landscape – Exhibition & Book Launch

 Variations in Landscape, 2025.
 Published by Ben Benedict & Benedict Creative Communications.
 London, ON.
 ISBN 978-1-0697976-0-5

-Homer Watson House & Gallery and London fine artist Ben Benedict present a critical exploration of the landscape genre.
-Benedict draws upon the history of art-making in Southwestern Ontario as a bricoleur (mixed media artist) working in the London Regionalist tradition.
+King Heritage & Cultural Centre and London fine artist Ben Benedict present a critical exploration of the landscape genre.
+Benedict draws upon the history of art making in Southwestern Ontario as a bricoleur (mixed media artist) working in the London Regionalist tradition.
 Artworks range from small, intimate scenes to large masterworks.
 The exhibit is accompanied by a book launch featuring a critical essay, in which Benedict draws a historical line from Homer Watson (1855–1936), through the Group of Seven, to the London Regionalists, and finally inserts his efforts into this lineage of original Ontario artists.

 The book is a 164-page, limited edition of 500: an art catalogue of the original July 2024 exhibit at the Satellite Project Space in London, Ontario.
 It features acknowledgements; a land acknowledgement; an introduction by Dr. Madeline Lennon, Professor Emerita, Visual Arts Department, Western University; and a critical essay by London fine artist Ben Benedict—Variations in Landscape: An Artist’s Journey.
 It also includes 19 copyrighted images from earlier regionalists, 47 original exhibition artworks, a curriculum vitae, and a bibliography, along with an original work of art reflective of Benedict’s 30+ year career as a professional writer and visual artist.

-Ben Benedict, Natures Garden, 2024, Acrylic and mixed metals on wood, 14w x 19h x 3d inches
+Ben Benedict, Bridge to Nowhere, 2024, acrylic, found metal, and astroturf on wood, 24w x 31h x 3d inches

 “My artistry is constructed from a wide range of materials,” says Benedict, “and draws upon my experiences and memory, as well as the vast history of art-making.
 My focus is on the process of exploring, and in this case, those efforts are focused on landscape, following in the footsteps of other regionalist artists.”